 Over the past two and a half years, hybrid working models have empowered employees to balance both remote and in-office working arrangements, choosing where they work, and oftentimes when they work.
-Such a significant change has left businesses with the very real concern of how to protect their hybrid workplace from cyber attacks.
+Such a significant change has left businesses with a very real concern about how to protect their hybrid workplace from cyber attacks.

 Workers across the board overwhelmingly love the flexibility and convenience that hybrid working offers, and many companies have therefore been adapting hybrid working models into their daily operations.

 However, these changes present several security challenges and can leave companies vulnerable to cyber attacks by criminals and malicious actors, so in this article, we’ll provide you with some tips on how to keep your hybrid workplace safe.

 The shift to hybrid working models has increased the opportunities available to cyber criminals.
 For example, an increase in the travel of both employees and work devices between on-site and remote locations presents a security risk.